So you want to become a virtual assistant? You’re in the right place!

 As a small business owner, you’ll also be responsible for keeping your own books, paying your own estimated taxes, and marketing yourself to clients.
 It’s not always easy, but it can be fun and fulfilling career.

-What are the Requirements to be an Awesome VA?
+What are the Requirements to Become a Virtual Assistant?

 To be a successful virtual assistant, you need a unique set of skills — and an easier-to-come-by set of tools.